 The educational component of our programs is multi-disciplinary and covers:

 Service-learning elements built into our programs allow participants to really immerse themselves in a place and share an experience with local people, bridging the gap that often exists between visitor and host.
-We work hard to ensure that the work our groups do are grounded in community needs, vision and are executed through local leadership.
+We work hard to ensure that the work our groups are grounded in community needs, vision and are executed through local leadership.
 Additionally, volunteer work helps build self-confidence and self-belief as students learn new skills and take on new roles.
 Service-learning components vary by program.
 Examples undertaken by students are: habitat restoration and species monitoring; assisting local students with English-language development; and improving school environments in poor rural communities.

 Our students are not travelling in a ‘bubble’ separated from local people; instead we immerse participants in the local culture, through home-stays (may change due to our Covid protocols), volunteer projects, and language study.
 Participants learn empathy for other cultures and build bridges of shared understanding.